 Quiche.
-Make this quiche your St. Patrick’s Day breakfast.
-Your Easter brunch!
+Make this quiche your Easter brunch!
 Your comforting weekend breakfast at home.
 This (make-ahead!) goat cheese spinach & sun-dried tomato quiche is the quintessential breakfast dish satisfying even the biggest of appetites.
-I should know.
-Kevin’s stomach is usually a bottomless pit.

 What’s even better about this quiche is that it’s pretty.
 I mean, it’s pretty easy to throw together.
 Eggs, garlic spinach, milk, and creamy goat cheese with lots of sun-dried tomatoes for savory zest.
 All poured into a pie crust and baked.
 Nothing but simple, comforting breakfast food without over-complicating things.

 Alright, let’s talk filling!
 The possibilities for quiche fillings are endless.
 Cheesy spinach quiche is my most popular version, so I wanted to stick to similar flavors—only taking it up a notch.
-I wanted to make this quiche with kale, but I used it all up making a green juice that ended up tasting like salty cardboard.
-Such a let down.
-Such a waste of kale.
-Spinach it was.

 You can use frozen spinach or fresh.
 If using fresh, cook it down with a little olive oil and garlic before using.
 We also have sun-dried tomatoes and we’ll load that filling up with goat cheese.
 Goat cheese… wonderfully creamy, tangy like cream cheese, sorta makes you feel all sophisticated and fancy.

-But when you get those big pockets of goat cheese… haaaave mercy.
+But when you get those big pockets of goat cheese… the best.

 Unlike a frittata, quiches are baked to have a rich, creamy, and custard-y consistency.
 You don’t want it rubbery and eggy.
 If you prefer a firmer texture, just bake an extra 5 minutes.
 What makes quiche perfect for brunch—especially if you have guests coming—is that it can be served warm or at room temperature.
 So you don’t have to be stuck in the kitchen as they arrive.
 Or as the kids open their Easter baskets!
-I like to be completely honest on my blog, so I must tell you that Jude has an Easter basket.
-What is my deal.

 Goat Cheese Spinach & Sun-Dried Tomato Quiche